 Getting any job in today’s market can be a relief, but when it’s a startup, it pays to ask yourself several questions.
 Just because something is risky doesn’t mean it’s not a good move for you, but you want to go in with your eyes open as statistically most start-ups fail.
+Without previous startup experience, few appreciate the differences that a startup requires.
+They can be exhilarating or daunting.
 Here are seven questions it pays to ponder.

+First, you had better thoroughly understand your product/service offering.
+If not, you’ll flounder.
+What is its strategic advantage?
 Would you use or recommend the product or service?
-If your answer is that the product sucks, move on.
-It’s quite all right if it’s targeted for a different market than you, but would you recommend it?
+If your answer is that you’re not absolutely sold and understand your offering, move on.
 Do you believe in it and understand its appeal?

 What is the company’s source of funding and how long will it last?
 How many months of funding does the company have?
 The leadership could unfortunately be more consumed with looking for capital than leading and managing the company so that growth is haphazard or poorly executed.
 The company may have a great product, wonderful people, but simply run out of money.
 In either scenario you become a casualty so it pays to do homework on this issue.